 ‘A backsplash is a key decision in a project, especially in a bathroom,’ explains Alex Beaugeard, design director at McCarron & Co.
 ‘As vertical surfaces, they carry significant design weight, and there is a real appetite to experiment at the moment.
 I’m seeing artwork installed behind glass and resin bronze, as well as bathroom wallpapers.'

 No matter what material you choose for your backsplash, be sure to make the most of it visually.
 Maximize the area of wall space for your backsplash, and use clever bathroom lighting ideas to help highlight subtle sparkle or delicate details hidden within the surface.

 7. Use color in a small walk-in shower

-Don't be afraid to use color in a small walk-in shower room.
+Don't be afraid to use color in a small wet room or walk-in shower room.
 A good bathroom color scheme is essential for creating the look, feel and design you want in your space – and you can use everything, from tiles and sanitaryware to accessories, to create a unique look.

 Adding a bright and beautiful – or dark and dramatic – hue to your walk-in shower will really lift your whole home, bringing this functional space in line with the rest of your decor.